The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Melbourne, VIC, AU

-Leslie Roberts practices in Melbourne, Australia.
+Leslie Roberts practices practicing medicine in Melbourne, Australia.
 Roberts is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Their top areas of expertise are Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Spinocerebellar Ataxia, Sensorimotor Polyneuropathy, and Thrombectomy.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Sensorimotor Polyneuropathy, Spinocerebellar Ataxia, and Thrombectomy.

 Distinguished in Acute Cerebellar Ataxia